The Outlet Collection at Riverwalk: MV Bright Field collision

-On the afternoon of Saturday, December 14, 1996, the MV Bright Field freightliner/bulk cargo vessel slammed into the mall.
+On the afternoon of December 14, 1996, the MV Bright Field freightliner/bulk cargo vessel slammed into the mall.
 No one was killed in the accident, although approximately 66 were injured; fifteen shops were damaged.
-Damage to the mall, including the pier, condominium properties, shops, and hotel totaled an estimated $15 million (US).
-Physical damage to the Bright Field was calculated at $1,857,952 (US).
-The Bright Field was unable to be removed from the crash site until January 6, 1997.
+Damage to the mall, including the pier, condominium properties, shops, and hotel totaled an estimated $15 million.
+Physical damage to the Bright Field was calculated at $1,857,952.
 The spot where the Bright Field collided with the Riverwalk is marked on site with a plaque.